 1 Introducing SpaDES with a dummy ecological model

 Let’s imagine we want to explore how the relationship between a species’ abundance and temperature changes over time.
-Both the abundance data and the temperature data are being constantly updated by a simulation model, and we want to analyse the relationship between the two iteratively, without needing to manually run a script to account for the newly generated data inputs.
+Both the abundance data and the temperature data are being constantly updated by other models, and we want to analyse the relationship between the two iteratively, without needing to manually run a script to account for the newly generated data inputs.

 1.1 BEFORE SpaDES